splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ## 5. Create PHP/Apache Deployment YAML

-In the terminal window create a new file called `php-apache.yaml` and copy the following YAML into the file:
+In the terminal window create a new file called `php-apache.yaml` and copy the following YAML into the file.
+This will create a new StatefulSet with a single replica of the PHP/Apache image.

 {{< tabpane >}}
 {{< tab header="php-apache.yaml" lang="yaml" >}}